harness/developer-hub/docs/software-engineering-insights/sei-integrations/jenkins/sei-jenkins-use-cases.md

 ### Measure lead time

-The Harness CI/CD integration can be used to configure the Workflow profile for measuring the lead time metric.
+The Jenkins integration can be used to configure the Workflow profile for measuring the lead time metric.
 Tracking lead time for changes is essential to understanding how quickly new code reaches production.
 The CI/CD stages in Lead Time can highlights areas in the CI/CD pipeline that may require optimization to improve the build time or delivery speed.

 * [Lead Time for Changes (DORA widget)](/docs/software-engineering-insights/sei-metrics-and-reports/dora-metrics/dora-metrics#lead-time-for-changes)
 * [Lead Time reports (Velocity Lead Time widgets)](/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/lead-time-reports)